wintercms/meta/release-notes/build-444.md

 - Fixed minItems & maxItems support for Repeaters using groups
 - Prevent plugins that cannot be instantiated from being loaded (fixes issues with plugins that include reserved words in their namespaces crashing the whole application)
 - Improved CSS minification effectiveness
+- Fixed Queued event listeners

 ## Security Improvements
 - Escape output of various variables displayed in the backend to prevent theoretical XSS attacks
 - Prevent access to controllers of disabled plugins
+- Flush the entire session on logout, not just the authentication key

 ## Translation Improvements:
 - Minor improvements to the Slovak translation
 - Additions to the Dutch translation

+## Performance Improvements:
+- Improved HasMany performance by no longer instantiating a full Collection object when getting the simple value for the relationship

 ## Dependencies
 - jQuery updated from 2.0 to 3.3.1